Self-care tips for multiple sclerosis

 Regular exercise

 Regular activity is significant for both general health and fitness.
-Research has shown specific benefits of exercise for people with MS, including reduced fatigue and improved strength, mobility, and bowel and bladder function.
+Research shows that exercise is very helpful for people with MS. It reduces fatigue and improves your strength.
+It also helps with mobility and bladder function.

 No smoking

-Smoking is known increase risk of vast amount of health conditions, moreover, it may increase and speed up the progress of multiple sclerosis.
-If you smoke, there are services provided by the NHS in place to help you stop smoking – click here to find out more.
+Smoking increases the risk of many health conditions.
+It may also speed up the progress of MS. If you smoke, there are services provided by the NHS in place to help you stop smoking.

 Relationships